huss2342/rust-lab2/README.md

 ## Structs

-The detail of the structs was given in the assignment.
-There are two main structs: Play and Player.
+all the structs were made public

-- Player: handles the individual character data like name, lines and current position.
+- Player: handles the individual character data: name, lines (a vector of line number, and their text) and current position.
-- Play: handles the general script and contains a collection of players.
-More high level view.
+- Play: handles the general script and contains Fragments which is an array of sceneFragments.

-I made the methods public and imported them as needed, everything else would remain private.
+Play and Player were the first two structs we created.
+The Play struct prepares and pushes the scene fragments and it recites the play.
+The Player struct also prepares the player's own script lines and allows the player to speak the line.

 ## Return Wrapper